Makkuskqa/Math_quiz_testcase/.lesson/instructions.md

 - The user should be asked to choose one of those 3 topics.
 - If the user input is not one of those 3 topics, he should be asked again until he gives one of those 3 topics as an input.
 - The function should return the topic the user chose
+- When hitting RUN the program should execute this function.
+- The topic the user chose should then be stored in a variable so we can reuse it later.
+- When asking the user to choose for a topic, include his name in your question.

 *HINTS:*
 - Save the 3 topics in a list